-In Romania there are more and more frequently cases where one of the spouses files a claim for divorce after a long separation or where one of the spouses or both of them are now living outside Romania.
+In Romania, there are more and more frequent cases where one of the spouses files a claim for divorce after a long separation or were one of the spouses or both of them are now living outside Romania.
 More frequent are the situations where the spouses are citizens of different EU states.

 The first legal issue that arises in such cases is to establish the court that has jurisdiction to issue a divorce decree.